 Now, she’s spent the last two decades supporting teachers who are using technology to inspire students.
 Teachers are looking for technology ideas now more than ever, and there are so many ways edtech can enrich learning.

-“We’re seeing teachers come to trainings who never expected to use technology, but now they see it have more of an impact in their classroom they thought it would,” she says.
+“We’re seeing teachers come to trainings who never expected to use technology, but now they see it have more of an impact in their classroom than they thought it would,” she says.
 “Every teacher has to be a technology teacher.”

 Here are some of the ways Fisher is finding that apps are serving teachers.